-Two-component density functional theory (TCDFT) is used to obtain both positron and electron densities necessary to estimate positron lifetimes and positron-electron momentum densities.
-Local density approximation (LDA) in the framework of TCDFT is normally used but it does not depend on the variation of charge density and this tends to overestimate the positron-electron correlation energy functional and thus affecting the calculation of the enhancement factor.
+Local density approximation (LDA) does not depend on the variation of charge density and this tends to overestimate the correlation energies and thus affecting the calculation of the enhancement factor.
 This deficiency in LDA is corrected through the generalized gradient approximation (GGA).
-The MIKA Doppler code [7] used in this work, corrects this deficiency through the enhancement function where α is an adjustable parameter designed to give better annihilation rates.
-In our case α is set at 0.22.
-Note that $\alpha = 0$ gives the LDA enhancement factor. ε (the variation in electron charge density) is given by where n{-qtf} is the local Thomas-Fermi screening length and ∇n{-} is the change in the electron density.
-The Arponen -Parjane enhancement function [8] given by
+The MIKA Doppler code (8) used in this work, corrects this deficiency through the enhancement function where $\alpha$ is an adjustable parameter designed to give better annihilation rates.
+In our case $\alpha$ is set at 0.22.
+Note that $\alpha = 0$ gives the LDA enhancement factor. $\epsilon$ (the variation in electron charge density) is given by where $n{-qtf}$ is the local Thomas-Fermi screening length and $\nabla n{-}$ is the change in the electron density.
+The Arponen -Parjane enhancement function [9] given by